Jett-Lu/speaklio/README.md

 The `supabase:psql` script opens `psql` inside the local Supabase Postgres container, so a separate local PostgreSQL client install is not required.

+## Cloud Supabase

-To connect this repo to the shared cloud project later:
+This repo has been linked to the shared Supabase cloud project.
+If a teammate needs to link their local checkout:

 ```powershell
 npx supabase login